g0rbe/CEH/06_System_Hacking.md

 PDQ Deploy is a software for system administrators to install and send updates silently to the remote systems.
 It can silently deploy almost every application (.exe, .msi, ...).
-It can install, uninstall, copy, execute and send files.
+It can install, uninstall, copy, execute, and send files.

 ### Keyloggers

-Keystroke logging, keylogging and keyboard capturing is a process of monitoring and/or recording the actions by any user.
+Keystroke logging, keylogging, and keyboard capturing is a process of monitoring and/or recording the actions of any user.
 Logging the actions to steal information from the target machine.

 Goals: